Part II of VI:

 However, I presented some pretty firm evidence in that article lending strong support to the view that this was indeed Paul's companion Luke.
 In fact, the internal and external evidence in favor of his scribal hand is stronger than the ascribed authors of the other three gospels (Mark, Matthew and John).
 But since the authorship issue isn't strong enough in and of itself to presuppose a date, and since it's certainly not impossible to still maintain Lukan authorship in spite of a late date (assuming Luke was very young when he was with Paul and had escaped martyrdom, which is something that cannot be confirmed one way or the other), we'll put authorship aside and specifically examine their arguments for a late date.

-One of the recent late date arguments held by a small majority is that it subtly or indirectly references the works of Josephus (90's CE) to get much of its historical information, which if true would fling Acts about a decade later, possibly even into the second century.
+One of the recent late date arguments held by a small majority is that it subtly or indirectly references the works of Josephus (90's CE) for much of its historical information, which if true would fling Acts about a decade later, possibly even into the second century.
 However, even though I will concede that that particular argument at least has a bit of meat to it than just anecdotal suppositions and that requires a bit of effort of analysis to point out the flaws, this is an argument I also dissected in a previous article and is demonstrably false (here: Post-70 View: 7 Key Points, ); again, certainly not strong enough to support a date as late as the second century.

 Most people who know anything about this subject have a pretty general idea that Acts was basically a chronicle of the early church movement in and around Judea immediately after Jesus' proclaimed ascension, from the 30s up to about the 60s.
 Paul is clearly the predominant figure in the second half of Acts which illustrates his conversion and missionary exploits.
 The fact that Acts includes Paul's capture at Jerusalem, as well as his transfer to Rome for a trial before Caesar only to leave out his martyrdom (undoubtedly killed at the hands of Nero around the mid 60s), much more so the actual outcome of the trial itself seems to suggest a composition before the outcome of the trial ever happened.